1

 Lambda, Λ, when positive, is a force or effect that opposes

 gravity.
-Lambda is an intrinsic property of space itself.
+Lambda is an intrinsic property of space, or the space medium, itself.

 AMBIGUITY OF INFINITY.